Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 Animal Life

-Because of the entire process required to maintain life in the desert, the impact is that the size of individual animals is limited as well as the size of animal populations.
-The extremes of heat and aridity that result in deserts are one of the most fragile of the ecosystems in the world.
+Because of the entire process required to maintain life in the desert, the size of individual animals and that of the populations is limited.
+The extremes of heat and aridity that result in deserts are one of the most fragile ecosystems in the world.

-Visitors to the desert should also take the proper precautions to protect themselves as the environment is much different than any other location.
+Visitors to the desert should also take the proper precautions to protect themselves, as the environment is much different than that of any other location.

 • Large mammals like camels make their homes in the desert and are suited to travel long periods of time without water.
 Lions live in the deserts of Africa, although they are endangered due to changing weather patterns and the presence of humans.